-- 1 Food labels are a source of useful nutritional information, but they are often confusing and incomplete. - Parents or carers may need help on how to read and interpret food labels. - European Commission laws require food labels to include a list of ingredients (including the 14 ingredients that commonly cause allergy) as well as guidance on storage and instructions for use. - 4 Nutritional information is not mandatory but the number of calories and amounts of some nutrients are often displayed. - Fresh foods and packs within multipacks do not require a food label by law. - Recommended Daily Amounts (RDA) on labels are set by a European Committee and are for adults not children.
+- Food labels are a source of useful nutritional information, but they are often confusing and incomplete. - Parents or carers may need help on how to read and interpret food labels. - 3 Nutritional information is mandatory with energy content and amounts of some nutrients alongside Reference Intakes displayed. - 4 Fresh foods do not require a food label. - 5 Reference Intakes (RI) on labels are set by a European Committee and are for adults not children. - Reference Nutrient Intakes (RNI) are set by the Department of Health and are age-specific minimum recommendations for the UK.
+The are not shown on food labels.

-- 7 Reference Nutrient Intakes (RNI) are set by the Department of Health and are age-specific minimum recommendations for the UK. - Guideline Daily Amounts (GDA) are set by the food industry for either adults or children of a specified age. - Foods labelled as suitable for the age range of less than three years should comply with strict regulations on nutrient and pesticide content.
-Foods without such age-specific labelling do not have to comply with these regulations, even if they are packaged to appeal to young children. - In the UK there are two at-a-glance systems of labelling the nutritional values of foods: Traffic lights and GDAs.
-However, a red light or high value does not necessarily mean a food is unhealthy, as a healthy diet is composed of a balanced combination of different foods. - 11 The amounts of sodium/salt, fat and sugar on a label denotes the total of the amounts naturally present in the fresh ingredients and the added amounts.
+- 7 Foods labelled as suitable for the age range of less than three years should comply with strict regulations on nutrient and pesticide content.
+Foods without such age-specific labelling do not have to comply with these regulations, even if they are packaged to appeal to young children. - In the UK there are two at-a-glance systems of labelling the nutritional values of foods: Traffic lights and RIs.
+However, a red light or high value does not necessarily mean a food is unhealthy, as a healthy diet is composed of a balanced combination of different foods. - The amounts of salt, fat and sugar on a label denotes the total of the amounts naturally present in the fresh ingredients and the added amounts.